-Akbar Garden City (2 South St., Garden City): Named for a 16th century gourmand Mughal emperor, this upscale Northern Indian restaurant can be classified these days as a pioneer of Long Island Indian movement after nearly a decade trafficking in consistent, high-voltage cooking.
+Akbar (2 South St., Garden City): Named for a 16th century gourmand Mughal emperor, this upscale northern Indian restaurant was a pioneer on Long Island and, four decades later, still delivers consistent, high-voltage cooking.
 Sink into regal rooms decorated with extravagant carpets and chandeliers, and ponder tandoori specialties such as chicken tikka marinated in yogurt with garlic, spiced minced lamb or seekh kebab, that is moist, and grilled lamb chops that are neatly charred.
-Unlike many Northern Indian restaurants, it's the vegetables at Akbar that leave a real mark: baingan dahiwala, eggplant in yogurt with onions, and aloo gobi, the union of potatoes and cauliflower, are delectable.
+Unlike many northern Indian restaurants, it's the vegetables at Akbar that leave a real mark: baingan dahiwala, eggplant in yogurt with onions, and aloo gobi, the union of potatoes and cauliflower, are delectable.
 More info: 516-357-8300, theakbar.com

 House of Dosas

-Aloo Bonda, lentil dumplings stuffed with onion and potato, is served with spicy chutneys at House of Dosas in Hicksville.
+The vegan aloo bonda appetizer are lentil dumplings stuffed with onion and potato and served with spicy chutneys at the House of Dosas in Hicksville.

 Masalah Grill (195 Walt Whitman Rd., Huntington Station): It's easy to miss this tiny jewel box of a Pakistani-Indian restaurant that has grown to be the standard-bearer for the kind of South Asian cuisine one can now demand on Long Island.
-Opt for a seat instead of takeout in this no frills spot, and you'll be treated to South Indian mastery of chef-owner Farzana Sohail and chef de cuisine Francis Calaco.
+Opt for a seat instead of takeout in this no-frills spot, the better to appreciate the finesse and flavor of chef-owner Farzana Sohail's cooking.
 Aromatic rice biryanis come studded with fall-off-the-bone chicken.
 Tender hunks of bone-in goat arrive bobbing in creamy korma, a complex curry of coconut milk, cashews and almonds.
 Fragrant vegetables -- spinach, eggplant, cauliflower -- are a wonderful complement to the meat-centric menu.
-If there is a drawback, it's that hearty sandwich-like stuffed naans, filled ground beef, chicken or vegetables are available only during lunch.
 More info: 631-271-1700, masalahgrill.com

 Mithaas (217 Bethpage Rd., Hicksville): The first Long Island location of a fast-casual Indian chain based in New Jersey can be a playful romp through the crispiest, crunchiest and smokiest tart-sour-spicy-sweet snacks and breads you may never have tasted before.
 Since few of them cost more than $10, misfires aren't painful.
-Mithaas' menumines multiple regions -- north, south, Mumbai, the border with China (for a raft of Indo-Manchurian dishes) -- but doesn't stray from the street-food ethos, so a full feast could equal carb and fried-food overload.
+Mithaas' menu mines multiple regions -- north, south, Mumbai, the border with China (for a raft of Indo-Manchurian dishes) -- but doesn't stray from the street-food ethos.
 Flatbread and crepes reign supreme here, from papery roti, to dosas, to pancake-like uttapam.
 The cheese uttapam is akin to an Indian quesadilla -- melted mozzarella oozing from between sour rice-flour crepes you'll drag through sambar, an earthy lentil curry that comes with many breads.
 More info: 516-605-1230, mithaas.com

-Saravanaa Bhavan (285 S. Broadway, Hicksville): The popular Indian vegetarian chain opened its first Long Island outpost last year in Hicksville with a sleek, modern design that befits a successful chain.
+Saravanaa Bhavan (285 S. Broadway, Hicksville): The popular Indian vegetarian chain opened its first Long Island outpost 2016 in Hicksville with a sleek, modern design that befits a successful chain.
 With a menu of more than 100 items leaning heavily on south India, it's easy to be overwhelmed.
 If you are on your own, consider the southern thali meal, a daily selection of about a dozen dishes, including curries, chutneys and pickles.
-Among the highlights is the dosa, a manhole cover-size crepe cooked crisp on one side, porous on the other, that is rolled up or folded crisp-side out.
+Among the highlights is the dosa, an enormous crepe cooked crisp on one side, porous on the other, that is rolled up or folded crisp-side out.
 Saravanaa Bhavan makes more than two dozen types of dosas.
-The stars of the show here are the rava dosas, including the onion rava masala dosa, that could change the way you think about Indian food.
-More info: 516-261-7755, saravanaabhavan.net
+The stars of the show here are the lacy, bathmat-sized rava dosas, including the onion rava masala dosa, that could change the way you think about Indian food.
+More info: 516-261-7755, saravanabhavan.com

 Taj Indian Fusion

 Taj Indian Fusion (1929 Wantagh Ave., Wantagh): The new star on Long Island's Indian fine dining scene sparks appetites with flavor-packed fare and gracious style.
 Housed in a modest Wantagh strip mall, Taj has rolled out a red carpet at the front door to show this is not your run-of-the-mill South Asia restaurant.
-Here, chef Nirmal Gomes, prepares traditional Indian dishes, playfully takes an Italian turn, and brings in a hint of China.
-Gobi Manchurian translates into addictive cauliflower fritters, deep-fried, then stir-fried with garlic, shallots and peppers in a sweet-spicy sauce.
-What's dubbed "Tandoori Genghis Queen" unfolds as a satisfying, whole red snapper, marinated in a spice blend and yogurt, grilled in the clay oven.
-Gomes has fun crossing borders, as will you.
+Here, chef Nirmal Gomes prepares traditional Indian dishes, playfully takes an Italian turn (calamari is stir-fried with curry leaves), and brings in a hint of China with gobi Manchurian that translates to addictive cauliflower fritters, deep-fried, then stir-fried with garlic, shallots and peppers in a sweet-spicy sauce.
 More info: 516-900-1700, tajindianfusion.com